Composable security against collective attacks of a modified BB84 QKD protocol with information only in one basis: Full Definition of the ``BB84-INFO- '' Protocol

 \item Alice randomly chooses a partition $\mathcalus{P} = (\bs, \bz, \bb)$ of the $N$ bits by randomly choosing three $N$-bit strings $\bs, \bz, \bb \in \mathbf{F}^{N}_2$ that satisfy $|\bs| = n, |\bz| = n_z, |\bb| = n_x$, and $|\bs + \bz + \bb| = N$.
 Thus, $\mathcalus{P}$ partitions the set of indexes $\lbrace 1, 2, ..., N \rbrace$ into three disjoint sets: \begin{itemize} \item $I$ (INFO bits, where $s_j = 1$) of size $n$; \item $T_Z$ (TEST-Z bits, where $z_j = 1$) of size $n_z$; and \item $T_X$ (TEST-X bits, where $b_j = 1$) of size $n_x$. \end{itemize}

 \item Alice randomly chooses an $N$-bit string $\bi \in \mathbf{F}^{N}_2$ and sends the $N$ qubit states $\ket{i_1^{b_1}}, \ket{i_2^{b_2}}, \ldots, \ket{i_{N}^{b_{N}}}$, one after the other, to Bob using the quantum channel.
 Notice that Alice uses the $z$ basis for sending the INFO and TEST-Z bits, and that she uses the $x$ basis for sending the TEST-X bits.
 Bob keeps each received qubit in quantum memory, not measuring it yet\footnote{ Here we assume that Bob has a quantum memory and can delay his measurement.
 In practical implementations, Bob usually cannot do that, but is assumed to measure in a randomly-chosen basis ($z$ or $x$), so that Alice and Bob later discard the qubits measured in the wrong basis.
-In that case, we need to assume that Alice sends more than $N$ qubits, so that $N$ qubits are finally detected by Bob and measured in the correct basis.}.
+In that case, we need to assume that Alice sends more than $N$ qubits, so that $N$ qubits are finally detected by Bob and measured in the correct basis.
+In the original scheme, the probability of choosing each basis ($z$ or $x$) was $\frac{1}{2}$, which caused half of the sent qubits to be lost; in the improved scheme suggested by~\cite{LCA05}, the probability of choosing the $z$ basis can be much higher, which means that much less qubits get lost.}.

 \item Alice sends to Bob over the classical channel the bit string $\bb = b_1 \ldots b_N$.
 Bob measures each of the qubits he saved in the correct basis (namely, when measuring the $i$-th qubit, he measures it in the $z$ basis if $b_i = 0$, and he measures it in the $x$ basis if $b_i = 1$).